datahub-project/datahub/metadata-ingestion/README.md

 This [example recipe](./examples/recipes/example_to_datahub_rest.yml) demonstrates how to ingest the [sample data](./examples/mce_files/bootstrap_mce.json) (previously called `bootstrap_mce.dat`) into DataHub over the REST API.
 Note that we no longer use the `.dat` format, but instead use JSON.
 The main differences are that the JSON uses `null` instead of `None` and uses objects/dictionaries instead of tuples when representing unions.

 If you were previously using one of the `sql-etl` scripts: the new way for doing this is by using the associated source.
-See [below](#Sources) for configuration details.
+See [above](#Sources) for configuration details.
 Note that the source needs to be paired with a sink - likely `datahub-kafka` or `datahub-rest`, depending on your needs.

 ## Contributing